arghyan/mbd_2d/README.md

             1f.
 Amirouche's approach, q1 from inertial x axis, q2 from pendulum 1 axis - dbp_mbd2

             1g.
-Lagrange's equations, use of lambify to get numerical equations, use of odeint of scipy and plotting using matplotlib
+Lagrange's equations, use of lambify to get numerical equations, use of odeint of scipy and plotting using matplotlib - Lagrange_double_pend3

              1h & 1i.
-The ode of 1g integrated using ode45 of octave
+The ode of 1g integrated using ode45 of octave - dydt_dbp.m and db_pend_rkutta.m

             Youtube link for Amirouche approach - https://youtu.be/bxrilrDBvZw?list=PLboiG5KX48xiiuED1r5YcBWlwjZDw6fOL